Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

-When there is one pseudomolecule, only an $a$ pseudomolecule contributes and the probability is \be \int_{t_0}^{\infty}dt_1 (-M_1)e^{-u(r_s)(t_1-t_0)}e^{-u(r_s)(t-t_1)}, \ee where the $-M_1$ is the one $a$ pseudomolecule contribution to the probability;
+When there is one pseudomolecule, only an $a$ pseudomolecule contributes and the probability is \be \int_{t_0}^{\infty}dt_1 (-M_1)e^{-u(r_s)(t_1-t_0)}e^{-u(r_s)(t-t_1)}, \ee where $(-M_1)$ is one $a$ pseudomolecule contribution to the probability, $t_1-t_0$ and $t-t_1$ represent the time interval staying at the small black hole state.